brantaylor105/my-portfolio/README.md

 #Brandon Taylor's portfolio
-This is my professional portfolio, using AWS and ReactJS
+This is my professional portfolio using AWS and ReactJS